Lantana Spraying with Drones in the Wide Bay & Burnett

 2024/25 Lantana Spraying Season Overview

-• Extended Season: With the first frost occurring later than expected, the spraying season has been slightly extended, allowing for more effective management of lantana growth.
+Extended Season: With the first frost occurring later than expected, the spraying season has been slightly extended.
+This extension has allowed for more effective management of lantana growth.

-Overall, the combination of some favorable weather conditions and timely interventions has led to a productive spraying season for lantana in 2024/25.
-We were impacted somewhat by the increased winds in the later part of the season however all in all we got the required outcomes we were chasing.
-With winter now well and truly upon us we will put Lantana on hold until the next growing season.
+Overall, the combination of favorable weather conditions and timely interventions has led to a productive spraying season for lantana in 2024/25.
+We were impacted somewhat by increased winds in the later part of the season; however, all in all, we achieved the required outcomes we were chasing.
+With winter now well and truly upon us, we will put lantana on hold until the next growing season.

-We thought we should put down a few of our key tips for spraying Lantana hoping that you may take something away from this which will assist you.
+We thought we should share some key tips for spraying lantana, hoping that you may take something away from this that will assist you.

 Chemical Choice for Lantana Control